JD.com Inc. (JD) Shares Down Despite Recent Market Volatility

 Analysts’ Opinion of JD

-Many brokerage firms have already submitted their reports for JD stocks, with JP Morgan repeating the rating for JD by listing it as a “Neutral.”
-The predicted price for JD in the upcoming period, according to JP Morgan is $58 based on the research report published on May 16th of the previous year 2022.
+Many brokerage firms have already submitted their reports for JD stocks, with Loop Capital repeating the rating for JD by listing it as a “Hold.”
+The predicted price for JD in the upcoming period, according to Loop Capital is $49 based on the research report published on March 31st of the current year 2023.

-JP Morgan, on the other hand, stated in their research note that they expect to see JD reach a price target of $35, previously predicting the price at $100.
-The rating they have provided for JD stocks is “Underweight” according to the report published on March 14th, 2022.
+JP Morgan, on the other hand, stated in their research note that they expect to see JD reach a price target of $58, previously predicting the price at $40.
+The rating they have provided for JD stocks is “Neutral” according to the report published on May 16th, 2022.

-Atlantic Equities gave a rating of “Overweight” to JD, setting the target price at $100 in the report published on January 11th of the previous year.
+JP Morgan gave a rating of “Underweight” to JD, setting the target price at $35 in the report published on March 14th of the previous year.

 Stock Fundamentals for JD